-Kidhood happens when you turn nine … maybe ten.
+Kidhood should happen when you turn nine … maybe ten.

 Then it’s over.
 Done.

 Tommy Scott taught me to follow directions … by diagramming touch-football plays on my bony chest … with his index-finger.
-Timmy McCann showed me how to tough out a job … by delivering newspapers thru rain and snow.
+The McCann brothers showed me how to tough-out a job … by delivering newspapers thru rain and snow.
 Joey Dandry proved that being muscled didn’t mean you couldn’t be soft … by singing like a choir boy.

 Russell Pennington schooled me in music … and taught me how to give every song a chance.
 Howard Powell taught me to gut a fish … and Chrissy Keubler showed me how to prime an engine … and suck a gas hose.

 Matty McCann proved a kid can make a two-story fort … or anything else … with scrap wood and a jar of nails.
 And a ruler.